 Since the days start getting shorter and the temperature drops, a few folks migrate south towards warmer weather many others just wear an extra blanket onto their mattress to hibernate or use their winter jacket to keep warm and energetic.
-Ever wondered how do animals survive through winter and where would they go for their food resource?
+Ever wondered how does Animal Control handle animals that survive through winter and where would they go for their food resource?
 Here is how birds and creatures sustain through the chilly winter.

 Migration: Many birds and butterflies migrate up to Southern America to get a warmer place to live in and constant food source to help them endure during the winter.
 They’ll reduce their body temperature to remain hot, slow their heart rate and hibernate from the caves.